Imperial Apartments C

 - Property type

-**Special Offer - £90 per night on selected dates from the 1st to 28th February 2018**
+**Special Offer - £90 per night on selected dates until 30th April 2018**

 This Grade II listed building, originally built in 1865, is an historic landmark in the old dockland area of Southampton.
 The hotel was acquired by the London and South Western Railway Company in 1871 with the hotel built over the ends of the railway lines.
 Many affluent individuals stayed here before embarking on the ill-fated ‘Titanic’ in 1912.